• Join the Club!

 Jump to Recipe Print Recipe

-Today’s recipe is not one we had in France.
-It’s one that we smelled in France.
+This recipe for Baked Chicken and Vegetables is not one we ate in France.
+It’s one that we smelled.
 Every day in Paris, we were tempted by the savory aroma of roast chicken and vegetables on our walk from our apartment to the metro station.

 In the mornings we saw this row of rotisserie chickens poised over a pile of bell peppers, onions, tomatoes, and potatoes.
 I thought it was the strangest combination of vegetables to pair with a roast chicken, but the smell convinced me otherwise.

+It’s unique!
 Carrots, potatoes, and onions I get.
 I roast those with meat all the time.
 I’d just never used peppers and tomatoes in the roasting pan.
 But, man!
 I’m glad I tried it.
-I’ve been making this dish throughout the winter.
+While peppers and tomatoes may not be “in season” in the winter, roasting them like this makes whatever you find at the grocery store taste amazing.

 Depending on the size of your chicken, it may take several hours to cook in the oven, but trust me, your house will smell AMAZING!